Frequently Asked Questions

 How do I know if I have all my requirements completed?

-You can either stop by the Honors Office in the Glenn A. Niemeyer Learning and Living Center or email the office at firstname.lastname@example.org and request an update on your completion of the requirements.
+You can either stop by the Honors Office in the Glenn A. Niemeyer Learning and Living Center during walk in advising hours or set up an appointment with one of our advisors.
+Contact the office to set the appointment by email email@example.com or phone (616) 331-3219.